-• Wear/use all PPE when required and as directed.
+Wear/use all PPE when required and as directed.

 All workers will be made aware of general site PPE requirements during site orientations.
-Duncor Senior Management/Management will ensure activities requiring PPE will be documented and identified through Hazard Assessments, Safe Work Practices (SWPs), Safe Job Procedures (SJPs), Safety Data Sheets (SDS's), training sessions (WHMIS, Working at Heights, Traffic Control, Propane Handling, etc.), Toolbox Talks, etc. Duncor Senior Management/Management will also ensure all PPE meets specific criteria when selecting PPE and is appropriate for the task.
+Duncor Senior Management/Management will ensure activities requiring PPE will be documented and identified through Hazard Assessments, Safe Work Practices (SWPs), Safe Job Procedures (SJPs), Safety Data Sheets (SDS's), training sessions (WHMIS, Working at Heights, Traffic Control, Propane Handling, etc.), Toolbox Talks, etc. Senior Management/ Management will ensure that PPE meets specific criteria through a review of the Occupational Health and Safety Act, its regulations, legislative requirements and CSA standards.
+This review will occur during the Annual Management Review at a minimum.
+Appendix B: Personal Protective Equipment: Selection, Fit, Use and Care Guide will outline the criteria to select PPE.
+All workers will be trained during Orientation and through Toolbox Talks.